The Different Types of Engineers and What They Do, Including the Specialized Work of Six Types of Engineers

 Chemical Engineers

-Chemical engineering is an engineering field which deals with the study of operation and design of such things as chemical or oil and gas plants as well as methods of improving production.
+Chemical engineering is an engineering field which deals with the study of the operation and design of such things as chemical or oil and gas plants as well as methods of improving production.
 Chemical engineers develop economical commercial processes to convert raw materials into useful products.

 Chemical engineering uses principles of chemistry, physics, mathematics, biology, and economics to efficiently use, produce, design, transport and transform energy and materials.